-- A. General rule. -Except as otherwise authorized in this regulation, a licensee shall not, directly or through an affiliate, disclose any nonpublic personal information about a consumer to any nonaffiliated third party other than as described in the initial notice that the licensee- provided -to -that -consumer under sSection 5, unless: - (1) The licensee has provided to the consumer a clear and conspicuous revised notice that accurately describes its policies and practices; - (2) The licensee has provided to the consumer a new opt-in notice; and - (3) The consumer has provided affirmative consent to the disclosure described in the notice.
+- A. General rule.
+Except as otherwise authorized in this regulation, a licensee shall not, directly or through an affiliate, disclose any nonpublic personal information about a consumer to any nonaffiliated third party other than as described in the initial notice that the licensee provided to that consumer under section 5, unless: - (1) The licensee has provided to the consumer a clear and conspicuous revised notice that accurately describes its policies and practices; - (2) The licensee has provided to the consumer a new opt-in notice; and - (3) The consumer has provided affirmative consent to the disclosure described in the notice.